openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Welcome to Area estimation with SEPAL and CEO!

-In this manual, you will learn how to perform area estimation for land use/land cover and two date change detection classifications.
+In this manual, you will learn how to perform area estimation for land use/land cover and two-date change detection classifications.
 We will use sample-based approaches to area estimation.
-This approach is preferred over pixel-counting methods because all maps have errors.
-For example, maps derived from land cover/land use classifications may have errors due to pixel mixing, or noise in the input data.
-Using pixel-counting methods will produce biased estimates of area, and you cannot tell whether these are overestimates or underestimates.
+This approach is preferred over pixel-counting methods because all maps have errors (e.g. maps derived from land cover/land use classifications may have errors due to pixel mixing, or noise in the input data).
+Using pixel-counting methods will produce biased estimates of area; you cannot tell whether these are overestimates or underestimates.
 Sample-based approaches create unbiased estimates of area and the error associated with your map.

 The goal of this article is to teach you how to perform these tasks so that you can conduct your own area estimation for land use/land cover or change detection classifications.

-In this article, you will find four modules covering methods, and one module covering the documentation needed for replicating these methods.
+In this article, you will find four modules covering methods and one module covering the documentation needed for replicating these methods.
 The modules are as follows:

 * In `Module 1`_, you will learn how to generate mosaics based on satellite imagery in SEPAL.
 You will learn how to build these mosaics by selecting different data sources and images based on dates and cloud cover.
 * In `Module 2`_, you will learn how to perform a land use/land cover image classification using random forest methods.
 You will learn how to define your land uses and land covers, collect training data, and run your model.
 * In `Module 3`_, you will learn how to perform image change detection.
 Building on skills from `Module 1`_ and `Module 2`_, you will define what change looks like, collect training data, and run your model.
-You will also learn about different tools used to perform time series analysis.
+You will also learn about different tools used to perform time-series analysis.
 * In `Module 4`_, you will learn how to calculate a sample-based estimate of area and error.
-You will learn how to use stratified random sampling and verification image analysis in order to calculate area and error estimates based on the classification you create in `Module 2`_.
+You will learn how to use stratified random sampling and verification image analysis to calculate area and error estimates based on the classification you create in `Module 2`_.
 You will also learn about some key documentation steps in preparation for `Module 5`_.
 * In `Module 5`_, you will learn about documenting and archiving your area estimation project.
-The information in this step is required for your project to be replicated by yourself or your colleagues in the future, either for additional areas or points in time.
+The information in this step is required for your project to be replicated by yourself or your colleagues in the future (either for additional areas or points in time).

 These exercises include step-by-step directions and are built to facilitate learning through reading and by doing.
 This article will be accompanied by short videos, which will visually illustrate the steps described in the text.